Covid-19: Restrictions on travelling abroad may last several years, expert warns

 “We need some teeth on that, on incoming travellers and control on what they do.
 We need to measure and see what proportion of people coming in do actually follow the rules, and if they’re not then we need consequences to it.”

 “Unfortunately that includes countries like the USA.
 [The situation in] New York is improving but 40 other states in the US have massively increasing numbers.
-I think we are going to see 30 or 40 New Yorks in the next month or two.
+I think we are going to see 30 or 40 New Yorks in the next month or two,” Dr McConkey told the Brendan O’Connor Show

 “What happened in New York that we all saw, with a digger digging a mass grave on Hart Island with coffins going in and nobody there to grieve them – that will be case in Houston and Florida, and Arizona, and 20 or 30 other cities across the US.

+He said: “We are also telling people from overseas, in essence, that while we want them to visit the country at some point in time we don’t want that time to be now.
+But if they do choose to come at this point in time then they are required to restrict their movements for 14 days.”

+He added testing at airports was not an effective measure as it generated a lot of false positives that were very resource intensive.

-Scenes of younger people socialising without social distancing were worrying.
-He argued young people should not be maligned by those seeking to address the virus among the cohort, however.
+Ahead of the planned reopening of all pubs on July 20th, Dr McConkey said scenes of younger people socialising without social distancing were worrying.
+However, he said young people should not be maligned by those seeking to address the virus among the cohort.

 “Many young people feel very angry in Ireland as we know, because of the lack of housing, lack of education, lack of jobs.